Quick start

 CSS stylesheet in your case might be coming from elsewhere but it should not matter for the sake of this guide.

 Go ahead, play with the code.
-Unless you remove the App
+Unless you remove the App declaration, the live preview should work.

 1. Installation